MetaMask/nft-tickets-workshop/README.md

 > npm i polished styled-components
 > npm i @openzeppelin/contracts

-Run `npm start` and ensure that you get a standard React Projects with no errors in the terminal or in the browser console.
+Run `npm i && npm start` and ensure that you get a standard React Projects with no errors in the terminal or in the browser console.

 ## Start Here

-We will start with our preco

 >